top of page

 • A runner tagged by the ball.

-• A batter that 'double taps' the ball in fair territory. (if the ball touches the batter again after the ball is kicked, in fair territory, the batter is out)
+• A batter that 'double taps' the ball. if the ball touches the batter again after the ball is kicked the batter is out and play stops (runners may not advance).

-• "Pitchers hand rule" is always in effect; any time the pitcher has the ball inside FAIR TERRITORY IN THE SAND the play stops and base-runners cannot advance. however, if both of the runners feet are completely past the base then the runner may continue to advance.
+• "Pitchers hand rule" is always in effect; any time the pitcher has the ball inside the sand & in fair territory the play stops and base-runners cannot advance. however, if both of the runners feet are completely past the base then the runner may continue to advance.

 • The pitcher must pitch the ball at a reasonable speed and style that gives the batter a fair chance. ie: no overly fast balls and no overly bouncing balls.
-The umpire may call 'balls & strikes' if he/she feels it necessary.
+The umpire may call this out and start calling 'balls & strikes' if he/she feels it necessary. (just be respectful and have fun)

 • the infield is not allowed to cross the halfway hash-mark until the ball is kicked.